 We've got more insights from the masterminds at KANE and other marketing and design leaders in our new advertising design guide.
 From case studies to best practices, it covers how to best advertise on all major platforms.

-Steve: Before we even get to that with our clients, we recommend getting all fundamentals in order.
+Steve: Before we even get to specific ecommerce platforms with our clients, we recommend getting all fundamentals in order.
 It may not be sexy, but if you start paying money to drive people to a terrible product detail page (PDP) experience, you're actually spending to damage your brand and its equity with your customers.
 We recommend following all PDP design best practices first, because that's where the sale happens.
 Conversions are sexy.
 It’s the moment of truth.

 Mike: There are so many components that go into a design because, with Amazon, an ad's success doesn't necessarily come from its execution.
 It comes from all the setup, strategy, process, assets, and communication.
 Getting down into the core components of the ad itself, the customer must have a clear understanding of what the product is that they're buying.
 They have to know what the brand is.
 You should always include the logo when possible… and if you can, the logo should be visible on the product itself.
 The placement of the logo actually affects ad performance, believe it or not.
 Even background colors impact click-through.